The Best Skin Treatments For Dark Complexions

 Skin treatments are not one size fits all.
 We spoke to Dr. Jason Emer about successful treatments for people with darker complexions and why our skin tone affects the outcome of certain procedures.

 “There are a lot of doctors claiming that Erbium lasers, or what are called ‘cool lasers’, and even CO2 lasers, are safe for darker skin types," he says.
 "These lasers are ablative and burn the skin – they’re very high risk.
-All ablative lasers, anything that’s delivering a lot of inflammation in to the skin, should be avoided.”
+All ablative lasers, anything that’s delivering a lot of inflammation into the skin, should be avoided.”

-When it comes to skin rejuvenation, Dr. Emer suggests people with dark skin avoid energy-based treatments and focus on peels, skincare and at-home dermal rolling.
+When it comes to skin rejuvenation, Dr. Emer suggests people with dark skin avoid energy-based treatments and focus on peels, skincare, and at-home dermal rolling.
 Here are some of his favorites.

-Micro Needling Radio Frequency
+Microneedling With Radio Frequency

-Clear and Brilliant®
+Clear + Brilliant®

-A salt facial uses sea salt to apply pressure to the skin to decrease acne, promote exfoliation and smooth pores and fine lines.
+A salt facial uses sea salt to apply pressure to the skin to decrease acne, promote exfoliation, and smooth pores and fine lines.
 It’s a non-energy/non-heat based resurfacing treatment safe for darker skin types.
-This three-step treatment exfoliates the outer layers of skin, deposits customised serums into the skin, and uses LED therapy to decrease inflammation.
+This three-step treatment exfoliates the outer layers of skin, deposits customized serums into the skin, and uses LED therapy to decrease inflammation.
 It’s an all-in-one treatment that can be done every month to maintain youthful, rejuvenated skin.

-While laser hair removal seems straightforward, a darker complexion can confuse the laser into treating the skin, rather than the hair because it targets dark pigment.
-The YAG laser treatment is a good alternative to traditional hair removal lasers, as flashes so quickly that the upper surface of the skin does not get affected and the laser only works on the hair follicles.
+While laser hair removal seems straightforward, a darker complexion can confuse the laser into treating the skin, rather than the hair, because it targets dark pigment.
+The YAG laser treatment is a good alternative to traditional hair removal lasers, as it flashes so quickly that the upper surface of the skin does not get affected and the laser only works on the hair follicles.
 The YAG laser is the ideal hair removal option for dark complexions, such as African or South Asian skin tones.

-Regardless of the procedure, to achieve the best results you’ll need to combine your treatment with Vitamin C and glycolic creams to reduce inflammation in the skin and promote exfoliation, further reducing any risk of pigmentation.
+Regardless of the procedure, to achieve the best results you’ll need to combine your treatment with vitamin C and glycolic creams to reduce inflammation in the skin and promote exfoliation, further reducing any risk of pigmentation.

 While there was a time where cosmetic procedures weren’t designed for darker skin types, we’ve thankfully reached a point where cosmetic treatments are accessible to all.
 So if you’ve ever doubted whether your darker complexion was the right type for a certain procedure, you can feel rest assured that it is now your skin’s time to shine.
 Just make sure to always consult with your practitioner first.